Exabyte-io/api-client/README.md

 source my-virtualenv/bin/activate
 ```

-You can install exabyte-api-client via pip in two ways:
+You can install exabyte-api-client via pip:

 - Install it via PyPI:
     ```bash